 The Alberta Human Services Contract and Fee Schedule has been updated and will run to June 30th, 2020.
 This contract covers “Independence, AISH, Children’s Services and Child Health Benefits.”

 Health services for our nation’s first peoples

-Patients who qualify should have client identification.
 For more information about the Non-Insured Health Benefits program, visit the First Nations and Inuit Health Branch page on the Health Canada website.
-For their contact information, click here.
+To view the NIHB Vision Care Provider Agreement, click here.

 For those who served our country